ukparliament/ontologies/procedure/maps/meta/motion-cheat-sheets/legislation/secondary/statutory-instrument/negative/draft/index.md

 > MK: Would Lords debate on a non-fatal if instrument rejected? if the instrument has NOT already been rejected (either House)

+## Cascades

+### Commons

+#### Non-fatal motion is caused to be withdrawn

+N/A

+#### Fatal motion is caused to be withdrawn

+If there's a fatal extant

+AND

+(
+	If the instrument is withdrawn

+	OR

+	if the Lords have rejected the instrument

+	OR

+	if the Commons have rejected the instrument
+)

+#### Referral motion is caused to be withdrawn

+If there's a referral motion extant

+AND

+if there is NOT a non-fatal extant

+AND

+(

+	if there is a fatal extant

+	AND

+	if the clock runs out

+)

+#### Consideration motion is caused to be withdrawn

+If there is a Commons consideration motion extant

+AND

+if there is NOT a non-fatal extant

+AND

+(

+	if there is a fatal extant

+	AND

+	if the clock runs out

+)

+### Lords

+#### Non-fatal motion is caused to be withdrawn

+N/A

+#### Take note motion is caused to be withdrawn

+N/A

+#### Fatal motion is caused to be withdrawn

+If there's a fatal extant

+AND

+(
+	If the instrument is withdrawn

+	OR

+	if the Lords have rejected the instrument

+	OR

+	if the Commons have rejected the instrument
+)

+#### Consideration motion is caused to be withdrawn

+If there is a Lords consideration motion extant

+AND

+if there is NOT a non-fatal extant

+AND

+(

+	if there is a fatal extant

+	AND

+	if the clock runs out

+)